NiaJ3oE2LM/lfn2324/README.md

 ![](img/tuningGraphSAGE_240122-095610.png)

-GraphSAGE with max agregation and a hidden layer of 400 units is therefore chosen as best performance indicator of SGC and compared against other models in [Sec.7](#sec7), training log and output predictions are stored as **XXXX** in `computed/GraphSAGE/`.
+Model with max aggregation and a hidden layer of 400 units is therefore chosen as best performance indicator of GraphSAGE and compared against other models in [Sec.7](#sec7), training `.log` and output `.pt` predictions are stored as **240122-001632** in `computed/GraphSAGE/`.

 # <a id="sec7">7.</a> Classification performance results [\^ ](#sec0)